icedterminal/ffmpeg-installer/README.md

 - Installs and uninstalls cleanly.
 Just like manually upacking, this leaves no traces.
 - Automatically adds `ffmpeg` to PATH.
 No need to add this yourself.
-- Fast and simple.
+- Fast and simple GUI for those not 100% comfortable with command line.
 - Can be used for mass deployment to streamline software installation via scripting.
   - From an elevated script `> ffmpeg.msi /qr`

 Installer versioning is in format: MAJOR.MINOR.BUILD.YearMonthDay (EX: 4.4.0.20210101).

 ## Alternative Sources
 If you need more frequent updating, please use gyan's git `.7z` archives direct from the website.
 These are nightly builds.
-Gyan also publishes the release build to `winget` and the Chocolately community publishes their own build if you prefer command line installation from the archives.
+Gyan also publishes the release build to `winget` and the Chocolately community publishes their own build if you prefer command line installation from archives.

 ## Hardware Support
 gyan builds are compiled with hardware acceleration enabled.
 Supporting the following libraries: